No one’s rights should be determined by someone’s religious views, because discrimination is not religious freedom.

-America is a diverse nation, governed by our shared secular laws, which means we cannot give special privileges or exceptions to some religious groups while causing harm to others.
-Regardless of the Supreme Court’s decision, it’s imperative that Congress pass the Equality Act to address the significant gaps in federal civil rights laws and improve protections for everyone.
+America is a diverse nation, governed by our shared secular laws, which means the government cannot give religious privilege or special exceptions to some people while causing harm to others.